-The ruling's impact on the financial results for the second quarter of 2019, without addressing, at this stage, also a possible change, in accordance with the Supreme Court's recommendation, regarding the discount rate with respect to the payment of National Insurance subrogation claims, is a reduction of the insurance reserves in the amount of approximately NIS 151 million, before tax.
-The balance of the provision as of June 30, 2019 amounted to approximately NIS 42 million before tax.
+The ruling's impact on the financial results during the reporting period, without addressing, at this stage, also a possible change, in accordance with the Supreme Court's recommendation, regarding the discount rate with respect to the payment of National Insurance subrogation claims, is a reduction of the insurance reserves in the amount of approximately NIS 122 million, before tax.
+The balance of the provision as of September 30, 2019 amounted to approximately NIS 45 million before tax.
+An increase of approximately NIS 3 million in the third quarter of 2019.

-2. Changes in estimates with respect to the calculation of oustanding claims in non-life insurance (Cont.)
+2. Changes in estimates with respect to the calculation of outstanding claims in non-life insurance (Cont.)